 We take an in-depth look at the causes, symptoms and signs of male pattern baldness.

-According to Peter Bailey, (Unilever’s Global Technical Manager, Hair Care), male pattern baldness can be determined by both your genetics and age.
+First and foremost, let’s get down to the nitty gritty of what causes this problem.
+According to Peter Bailey, Unilever’s Global Technical Manager, Hair Care, male pattern baldness can be determined by both your genetics and age.

 “Baldness is much more common in men than women primarily due to a difference in genetic coding” – Peter Bailey.